-People are increasingly turning to Complementary and alternative medicind because it’s thought to be much less invasive than Western medicine.
+People are increasingly turning to Complementary and alternative medicine because it’s thought to be much less invasive than Western medicine.

 Is complementary and alternative medicine safe for children?

 CAM is popularly used by adults.
-But some experts argue that it is not entirely appropriate for children, mainly because there is no scientific research that supports how it is beneficial in pediatrics.
+But some experts argue that it is not entirely appropriate for children, mainly because there is no scientific research that supports how it is beneficial in paediatrics.

 Still, you are your child’s parent, it really is up to you to decide if CAM is best for your child.
 If you do here are some tips on how you can find an appropriate CAM practitioner in Singapore for your child.

 Complementary and alternative medicine in Singapore